 Grampians National Park

 Located nearly 3 hours west of Melbourne is the ever-popular Grampians National Park.
 Based around the small town of Halls Gap, this National Park is known for its dramatic rocky outcrops, viewing platforms and bushwalking trails.

 For older teens visiting Melbourne

 There are a large number of tours running from Melbourne that feature stops at wineries as part of the tour.
 For example, you can go Hot Air Ballooning and Segway riding as part of a wine tour.
-You can search some of these amazing wine tours here
+You can search for some of these amazing wine tours here.

 Frequently asked questions about Melbourne

-There are so many frequently asked questions about Melbourne especially from families travelling with teenagers.
+There are so many frequently asked questions about Melbourne, especially from families travelling with teenagers.
 Below we try to answer some of the most asked questions about travel in Melbourne.

 For Australia, the plug type is I. The I plug has three flat pins in a triangular pattern.
-Australia operates on a 230V supply voltage and 50Hz.
+Australia operates on a 230V supply voltage and 50Hz

-The tap water is safe to drink in Melbourne and any location in Australia.
+Tap water is safe to drink in Melbourne and any location in Australia.
 If you are unsure you can always buy a filtered water bottle

 Tipping is not required in Australia but is appreciated if you receive good service